-Everyone knows a victim of domestic violence.
-They are our neighbors, our co-workers and members of our family.
-Most victims of domestic violence are women, although men can be battered too.
-Domestic violence occurs within a family or an intimate relationship as a way for one person to control another.
+Victim of domestic violence are our neighbors, our co-workers, or our family members.
+Most victims of domestic violence are women, although men can be battered, too.
+Domestic violence can occur within a family or an intimate relationship as a way for one person to control another.

 Where to get help:

 1-800-787-3224 (TTY for the Deaf)

 Among the services provided to domestic violence victims are: crisis intervention; counseling; accompaniment to police, medical, and court facilities; and temporary emergency shelter for victims and their dependent children.
 Prevention and educational programs are provided to lessen the risk of domestic violence in the community at large.

 1-800-932-4632 (in Pennsylvania)